ABMalhotra/Shop_DS_2021/README.md

 ORDER BY COUNT(OrderID) DESC;

 ------
-What product was ordered the most by customers in Germany?Gorgonzola Telino
+What product was ordered the most by customers in Germany?Gorgonzola Telino(ProductID = 31)
 #### SQL Query :

-SELECT ProductName,COUNT(Products.ProductID) AS OrdersGiven
+SELECT Products.ProductID,ProductName,COUNT(Products.ProductID) AS OrdersGiven

 FROM (((Products